 If the owner cannot be contacted or there are no outstanding reports of missing dogs, the dog will be taken to kennels.
 If no owner can be found, then after the statutory seven day period the dog will be re-homed at the discretion of the Environment Officer.
 The charges for this service are shown below payable before return of a dog by credit card or cheque.

-A dangerous dog is one that is dangerously out of control to the extent that it has bitten a person, or there is a very real fear that it is likely to do so, which should be reported to the police the Dog Service can not enforce any law regarding these issues.
+A dangerous dog is one that is dangerously out of control to the extent that it has bitten a person, or there is a very real fear that it is likely to do so This should be reported to the police, the Dog Service cannot enforce any law regarding these issues.
 If you see a dog on dog fight this is a civil matter which an individual owner must deal with privately through courts.

 Dogs thought to need a muzzle can only be enforced by the police through the courts.

-Under The Dangerous Dogs Act 1991 four types of dog were banned:
+Under The Dangerous Dogs Act 1991 four types of dog are banned:

-DEFRA have produced a useful leaflet explaining the law in relation to dogs, to visit their website please click here.
+DEFRA have produced a useful leaflet explaining the law in relation to dogs.